Here are some questions and problems that people often encounter when using Default Folder X.

-Default Folder X 5.x is telling me I need to upgrade.
+Default Folder X 6.x is telling me I need to buy an upgrade.
 What's going on?

-If you purchased an older version of Default Folder X before June 1, 2015, there is an upgrade fee of $14.95 (US) for version 5.x.
-If you are a registered user of a previous version, enter your serial number in the General tab of your Default Folder X 5 preferences and it will check and let you know if you need to upgrade.
-If you no longer have your serial number, please use our serial number request form to have us look it up for you.
+Enter your old license number in the General tab of your Default Folder X 6 preferences and it will check and let you know if you need to upgrade.
+If you no longer have your license number, please use our license number request form to have us look it up for you.

 If Default Folder X tells you that you need to upgrade, go to https://www.stclairsoft.com/upgrade/ and make your purchase.
-You'll need to enter the name, email address or serial number from your old license to verify your eligibility for the upgrade.
+You'll need to enter the name, email address or license number from your old license to verify your eligibility for the upgrade.

 I have two computers.
 How many licenses do I need to buy?

 Our licenses are "single-user", so you need one per user, not one per computer.
 You're welcome to use your license on multiple machines as long as you're the sole user of the machines.
-As long as that's the case, all you need to do is download the latest version of Default Folder X, install it on both computers and enter your serial number in both places.
+As long as that's the case, all you need to do is download the latest version of Default Folder X, install it on both computers and enter your license number in both places.

 What applications does Default Folder X support?